PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNN-Importing-Windows-PowerShell-modules-in-PowerShell-Core.md

 If this condition is detected PowerShell Core:
   1. creates PS Remoting session `WinPSCompatSession` (unless it already exists) using redirected process streams transport (same one used by PS jobs).
 Internally this creates hidden `WindowsPS Compatibility` Windows PS process.
   2. generates local proxy module/commands using `WinPSCompatSession` remoting session and code of `Import-Module -PSSession` cmdlet;
-  3. when 'WindowsPS-only' module unload request is detected, if no other module is using `WinPSCompatSession` remoting session - it is closed (this also closes remote Windows PS process).<br />
+  3. when 'WindowsPS-only' module unload request is detected, if no other module is using `WinPSCompatSession` remoting session - it is closed (this also closes remote Windows PS process).

 Loading a module into `WinPSCompatSession` can be forced regardless of module path or value of `CompatiblePSEditions` manifest property using `-UseWindowsPowerShell` parameter of `Import-Module`.<br />
 New functionality should also be supported during module autoload / command discovery.<br />
 Loading of modules into `WinPSCompat` should be tracked in telemetry separately from loading other modules so `TelemetryType.WinCompatModuleLoad` needs to be added.